Geronimo (alpaca): Reactions

 The Environment Secretary, George Eustice, said in reference to Geronimo's case that "farmers understand that infected animals are a risk to the remainder of their herd, so while the loss of individual animals is always a tragedy, the farming communities have worked with our government vets in this arduous but necessary endeavour".
 The official spokesman for the Prime Minister, Boris Johnson, said that "The Environment Secretary has looked at this case very carefully, multiple times over the last few years, and has interrogated all the evidence with expert vets alongside the Animal and Plant Health Agency.
 But, sadly, Geronimo has tested positive twice for TB using highly specific, reliable and validated tests".

 Sir Keir Starmer, the Leader of the Opposition, supported Geromino's euthanisation, saying he did not "think we can make an exception" with regards to Geronimo's case and that "there's no alternative, sadly.
 I do actually understand why emotions are so high as they would be with farmers as well who, on a not-irregular basis, have to lose animals that are very valuable to them".

 The Chair of NFU Cymru Milk Board, Abi Reader, said in a video posted on Twitter that the tests "aren't perfect... but they are all we have.
 There's nothing else out there and you cannot keep testing until you find the negative result you want".
 Reader has personally lost 10 percent of her herd.

 An open letter by a group of senior members of the Royal College of Veterinary Surgeons (RCVS) expressed "grave concerns" over the British Government's handling of Geronimo's case.
 Thirteen members of the RCVS, and one former member, have co-authored an open letter that casts doubt on Defra's approach to handling bTB.
 They concluded that Geronimo's diagnosis is unsafe, and urged Eustice and his team to enter into discussions.

 Campaign

 A petition urging the Prime Minister, Boris Johnson, and Defra to halt Geronimo's killing was signed by more than 140,000 people as of 25 August 2021.
-The campaign has received support from broadcaster and wildlife activist Chris Packham and the Prime Minister's father Stanley Johnson.
+The campaign received support from broadcaster and wildlife activist Chris Packham and the Prime Minister's father Stanley Johnson.
 A protest was organised outside of Downing Street in a bid to save Geronimo.